Rhina Toruño Haensly: Scholar and teacher of Latin American literature

 Toruño-Haensly was a prolific scholar.
 In addition to the books that she wrote, Toruño-Haensly published 34 scholarly papers.
 (See the subsection, “Scholarly papers in Latin American literature,” in the Publications section below.)
 She also wrote nine chapters in anthologies on Latin American literature.
 (See the subsection, "Chapters contributed to anthologies and encyclopedias about Latin American literature," in the Publications section below.)
 She gave numerous presentations at academic conferences in the U.S., Mexico, Argentina, France, Costa Rica, Columbia, Ecuador, Panama, Guatemala, and El Salvador.
 Her presentations included seven keynote speeches and over 20 invited lectures.
 During her career, Toruño-Haensly also was active in organizing conference programs and chairing panel presentations.

 Toruño-Haensly's enthusiasm for scholarship was matched by her passion for teaching.
-Beginning with her teaching at Sagrado Corazon, an elementary school in El Salvador to her teaching at UTPB, Toruño-Haensly delighted in sharing her knowledge and motivating her students to learn.
+Beginning with her teaching at Sagrado Corazon, an elementary school in El Salvador to her teaching at UTPB, she delighted in sharing her knowledge and motivating her students to learn.
 At UTPB, she developed many new undergraduate and graduate courses in Spanish and created a robust Masters of Arts program in Spanish in 2004 with the help of her colleagues.
 Among the courses that she developed and taught were courses on contemporary Mexican literature, 20th century Spanish American prose, Central American literature, and Spanish for health care workers.
-She was especially proud of her course in Hispanic children’s literature that she developed for graduate students who were planning to teach at primary schools.
+She was especially proud of her course in Hispanic children's literature that she developed for graduate students who were planning to teach at primary schools.
 Toruño-Haensly served as Graduate Head for Spanish from 2004 through her retirement in 2013.
-Toruño-Haensly's teaching has been recognized by nomination many times for the President’s or Chancellor’s Award for Outstanding Teacher at UTPB.
-She has been listed eight times in Who’s Who Among America’s Teachers.
+Toruño-Haensly's teaching has been recognized by nomination many times for the President's or Chancellor's Award for Outstanding Teacher at UTPB.
+She has been listed eight times in Who's Who Among America's Teachers.
 In 2015, her recognition culminated with the award by the League of United Latin American Citizens (LULAC) for Best Hispanic Educator in Odessa.

 Toruño-Haensly strived to share her love of literature with the community.
 She organized many guest speaker presentations in Odessa, Texas.
 One of her most outstanding contributions was to found the Odessa-Midland Spanish Literary Club shortly after arriving in Odessa.
-She served as its President until 2015, and the club continues to host monthly book presentations.
+She served as its president until 2015, and the club continues to host monthly book presentations.

 Toruño-Haensly's community service extended beyond literature.
 For example, she spearheaded a clothing drive to help victims of the January 2001 El Salvador earthquake, which was the worst earthquake in the modern history of El Salvador.
 In 2004, she received the Certificate of Appreciation for Outstanding Volunteerism from the Midland Independent School District.
 In 2005, Toruño-Haensly and her Spanish Literature Club were active in fund raising with the Red Cross for victims of Hurricane Katrina, the Category 5 hurricane that devastated New Orleans.